CCI-MOC/lsvd-rbd/README.md

 As of 11/28, there seem to be two remaining bugs:
 - occasional read hang, observed 2x on test10 and 1x on QEMU
 - something to do with the read cache - occasionally returns data from the wrong object at the same offset (mod 128 sector block size) as the target sector.
 Reliably reproducible with test10
+- QEMU regression - abort in malloc/free in batch::~batch
+- QEMU regression - seems related to the hanging reads

 ## usage